john-friedman/SEC-Parsers/readme.md

 * Faster parsing, probably using streaming approach, and combining modules together.
 * Introduction section parsing
 * Signatures section parsing
+* Better visualization interface (e.g. like pdfviewer for sections)

 #### Beyond Version 1:
 To improve the package beyond V1 it looks like I need compute and storage.
 Not sure how to get that.
 Working on it.